 So many of my patients are complaining that their feet are just too big!
 This is especially true of women!
 I had a high school girl in my office just this week complaining that she was just not going to wear a size 12 shoe; when I told her mother her foot problem was due to her shoes being too small.
 Well, I hate to break it to her, but today’s size 12 is yesterday’s size 10!

-It turns out that the average American is now taller, fatter, and has bigger feet than their counterparts in 1960’s.
+It turns out that the average American is now taller, weighs more, and has bigger feet than their counterparts in 1960’s.
 The average woman was a size 6.5 in 1960; now she’s an 8.5-9!
 Her foot is also wider and slightly flatter.

 Why is this evolutionary change happening?
 Why are we growing bigger feet?
 Part of the explanation is good: better nutrition and better medical care.
 Children are growing taller and this growth also extends their shoe size.
-Part of the explanation is not such a good thing: increased obesity especially in children causing our feet to have lower arches, spreading them out wider and slightly longer.
+Part of the explanation is not such a good thing: increased obesity, especially in children, is causing our feet to have lower arches, spreading them out wider and slightly longer.

-So our tip of the day is to measure your feet every time you buy shoes and to wear the proper size, even if you need to take white-out to the number so you can stomach it!
+So, our tip of the day is to measure your feet every time you buy shoes, and to wear the proper size, even if you need to take white-out to the number so you can stomach it!
 Always, always measure you children’s feet before buying them shoes.
-They change so rapidly you may not notice a size or two growth.
+They change so rapidly that you may not notice a size or two growth.
 If you need help with shoe sizes, please feel free to ask the staff at Healthy Steps, at our Grapevine and Keller offices, to assist you!
+Request an appointment today!

-Yes, our feet are on the average two sizes bigger than our ancestors just 4 decades ago, but a good upside is that we are also living longer!
+Yes, our feet are on the average two sizes bigger than just 4 decades ago, but a good upside is that we are also living longer!